vvksdatta/capabilityTool/README.md

 ---
 **Dropwizard based RESTful API**

-The central block presented in the above listed diagram is a key elememt that acts a bridge between [Redmine](http://www.redmine.org/) and [PostgreSQL](https://www.postgresql.org/) database.
+The central block in the above listed diagram is a key elememt that acts a bridge between [Redmine](http://www.redmine.org/) and [PostgreSQL](https://www.postgresql.org/) database.
 It is developed using [Dropwizard](https://www.dropwizard.io/1.2.0/docs/) framework, that implements all the functionalities needed for running a Web appliation.
 Dropwizard bundles multiple libraries together such as:

 * [Jetty](http://www.eclipse.org/jetty/) for HTTP services.
 * [Jersey](http://jersey.java.net/) for RESTful web application.